-The Board of Directors authorized the Executive Director to execute an Agreement between LAVTA and Seon Design USA Corp. dba MobileView to replace video surveillance systems on 20 LAVTA-owned buses.
-Resolution 24-2018
+The Finance and Administration Committee forward a recommendation to the Board of Directors authorize the Executive Director to execute an Agreement between LAVTA and Seon Design USA Corp. dba MobileView to replace video surveillance systems on 20 LAVTA-owned buses.